Dave Genn: Matthew Good Band

 Genn spent six years with the Matthew Good Band between 1995 and 2001 when he served as the band's lead guitarist and keyboardist, co-writing many of the band's songs with Matthew Good.

 54-40

 Genn joined the band 54-40 in 2003.
-As of 2019 he continues to tour and record with the group.
+As of 2019, he continues to tour and record with the group.

 Personal life

-In February 2006, Genn married local CTV Vancouver news anchor/TV personality Tamara Taggart.
-Glenn has a son and two daughters.
+In February 2006, Genn married local CTV Vancouver news anchor and television personality Tamara Taggart.
+Genn has a son and two daughters.